 Surface Area is Used

 In every war room, there should be enough space to write, such as a whiteboard, chalkboard, or walls.
-It should be the focal point of the room, somewhere where everyone is able to see and hear what is being said clearly.
+It should be the focal point of the room, somewhere where everyone can see and hear what is being said clearly.

 Everyone Should be Involved